SCORP: Scene-Consistent Object Refinement via Proxy Generation and Tuning: Related Work

-\textbf{Generative 3D Enhancement.} Leveraging 2D diffusion models, prior work mitigates reconstruction degradation in Radiance Fields caused by sparse or sub-optimal data.
-DiffusioNeRF \cite{diffusionerf} enhances NeRF training with a learned RGBD prior via a denoising diffusion model.
-3DGS-Enhancer \cite{liu20243dgs} and GenFusion \cite{genfusion} employ a video diffusion model to enhance the visual quality of novel views.
-Similarly, DIFIX3D+ \cite{wu2025difix3d+} fine-tunes a 2D image diffusion model as a novel view enhancer, conditioned on reference views to maintain multi-view consistency.
-Both methods distill the enhanced images back into Radiance Fields to achieve 3D enhancement.
-Likewise, given the low quality posed images, 3DENHANCER \cite{luo20243denhancer} leverages Diffusion Transformer to aggregate multi-view information for enhancing low-quality multi-view images while preserving multi-view consistency.
-Meanwhile, DP-RECON~\cite{dprecon} utilizes Score Distillation Sampling Loss \cite{sds} to optimize neural representations under novel views via text prompts, yet the inherent ambiguity of text inputs often leads to inconsistent appearance details.
-These methods leverage 2D diffusion models to enhance image quality, thereby improving the overall quality of 3D reconstructions.
-2D diffusion models inherently lack 3D understanding, making it challenging to ensure spatial consistency or reconstruct unseen parts of scene objects.
-In contrast to 2D priors, Nerfbusters \cite{nerfbusters} train a local 3D geometry prior with a diffusion model that regularizes the 3D geometry of NeRFs.
-The method is limited by its small local query size, which restricts context, and by its inability to hallucinate texture.
+Generative priors help mitigate degradation in radiance-field or Gaussian representations under sparse or sub-optimal data.
+DiffusioNeRF injects a learned RGB-D prior via denoising diffusion to guide NeRF training~\cite{diffusionerf}.
+3DGS-Enhancer and GenFusion employ video diffusion to refine novel views and distill them back to the underlying 3D representation~\cite{3dgs-enhancer,genfusion}.
+DIFIX3D+ and 3DENHANCER adapt 2D diffusion with reference views to improve multi-view quality and consistency~\cite{wu2025difix3d+,luo20243denhancer}.
+DP-RECON optimizes neural fields under novel views using score distillation from text prompts, yet text ambiguity often yields inconsistent appearance~\cite{dprecon,sds}.
+Although these approaches enhance images, 2D diffusion lacks explicit 3D understanding, which challenges spatial consistency and completion of unseen parts.
+Nerfbusters trains a local 3D diffusion prior to regularize NeRF geometry, but the query window is small and texture cannot be hallucinated~\cite{nerfbusters}.
 To address these issues, we propose the first 3D object enhancement framework based on a native 3D generative model \cite{trellis}.